jakobzhao/virus/README.md

 ## 	Update Procedure:

-The country-level data is collected from WHO, while the data of each province in China is collected from multiple sources such as China's NHC and Baidu.
+The country-level data is collected from WHO, while the data of each province in China is collected from multiple sources such as China's NHC, Mapmiao and Baidu.
 Notably, we also refer to CDC to verify the virus spreading status in the U.S. To make a timely data and map updates, we collect the data every 4 hours, and verify the data quality per day.
 In addition, we plan to provide finer-scale data from China (the county level), U.S. (the state level) and Canada (the province level) in the next version.

 ## Acknowledgement: